Document management system best practices

-Document management system best practices are becoming increasingly important as businesses continuously find new methods of storing and retrieving information.
+Document management system best practices are becoming increasingly important as businesses continuously find new methods for storing and retrieving information.
 Finding effective solutions for managing business data is one of the biggest obstacles businesses encounter in reducing costs, improving service, increasing productivity, and meeting regulatory requirements.
 Companies around the world have realized that manual and paper-based processes for managing mission-critical documents and files are inefficient and expensive.

 1. Consistent Folder Structure

-Most businesses have a large problem with staying consistent with the way folders are named and structured, which leads to an inability to ensure document management system best practices.
+Most businesses have a large problem with staying consistent with the way folders are named and structured, which leads to an inability to ensure document management best practices.
 Folders are mislabeled and forgotten when creating new folder structures.

-2. Consistent Naming of Documents
+2. Consistent Naming Conventions

-Businesses not only have problems with the consistency of naming folders, but with the consistency of document management system best practices and document names.
+Businesses not only have problems with the consistency of naming folders, but with the consistency of document management best practices and document names.
 People constantly name files the way they want, which creates a major headache when searching for the files.
 Without file structure uniformity and consistency, it’s nearly impossible to carry out document management system best practices.

-The pre-defined document names can even include a formula that will provide the current date to be included in the document name.
+The predefined document names can even include a formula that will provide the current date to be included in the document name.
 By putting the date at the beginning of the document name, all files will be in chronological order when looking in the folders.

 3. Maintaining Multiple File Cabinets for Your Business